mlpack/models/doc/tutorials/augmentation_tutorial.md

 augmentationProbability : Probability of applying augmentation on the dataset.
 ```

-Note : Augmentation probability is set to 1 for operations that change the shape or size of the object i.e.
+> Augmentation probability is set to 1 for operations that change the shape or size of the object i.e.
-       Operations such as resize and reshape are applied to all images.
+>        Operations such as resize and reshape are applied to all images.

 Take a look at our list of [supported augmentations](#supported-augmentations).